Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Experiments

 \subsection{Ablation Study}

-To dissect the contribution of each component within our LEAP framework, we conduct an ablation study using the Qwen2.5-7B model.
-As detailed in Table~\ref{tab:ablation}, we establish three variants: \textit{w/o Correction}, which deactivates the proactive strategy refinement mechanism at inference; \textit{w/o Dynamic Strategy}, which replaces learned strategy with a static one, making it analogous to prior fixed pipeline methods; and \textit{w/o Tools}, which removes all external grounding.
+To dissect component contributions, we conduct an ablation study using Qwen2.5-7B.
+As detailed in Table~\ref{tab:ablation}, we examine five variants: \textit{w/o Correction}, which disables inference-time refinement; \textit{w/o Dynamic Strategy}, which replaces the adaptive planner with a fixed pipeline; \textit{w/o Reflection Retrieval} and \textit{w/o Memory Retrieval}, which exclude past insights and execution trajectories, respectively; and \textit{w/o Tools}, removing all external tools.

 The results confirm the integral role of each component.
-Disabling the proactive correction mechanism induces a consistent performance degradation, validating the importance of refining an initial strategy before execution.
-The performance impact is most acute when the dynamic strategy is removed, which triggers a drop of more than 20\% F1 on MMLU-Pro, proving it is the primary performance driver.
-Finally, the lower results of the toolless variant reaffirm the necessity of external grounding for this task.
+Specifically, removing memory retrieval leads to a marked decline on HaluEval, validating that accessing concrete execution examples is critical for precise tool usage in fact-centric tasks.
+In contrast, the exclusion of reflection retrieval hampers performance on the reasoning-heavy MMLU-Pro.
+This performance gap highlights that abstract insights are pivotal for guiding the planner through complex adaptation, effectively bridging the divide between fixed execution and adaptive planning.
+Furthermore, disabling proactive correction induces consistent degradation, verifying the value of pre-execution refinement in mitigating potential errors.
+Finally, substituting the dynamic strategy with a fixed pipeline results in the most severe drop of over 20\% F1 on MMLU-Pro, which demonstrates that an adaptive strategy is fundamental to overcoming the limitations of fixed paradigms.